me2beats/godot-tips-and-tricks/README.md

     - the tip/trick author insults someone or calls for illegal and unethical actions, behaves bad.
   - links can be added; don't attach only links, describe the tip/trick.
   - add timecodes to video links (not necessary but preffered)

+Will be added soon:
+- templates
+- - labels
+- - tips/tricks